aseyq/statistical_rethinking_spritz/README.md

 ![](spritzlogo.png)

-Hi there and thanks for your interest.
-In this study group, we will work on famous "Statistical Rethinking" book by Richard McElreath.
-It is a course on Bayesian Statistics (but with many insights regardless of the approach).
-In addition to the book itself, there is also a set of videos.
+Hi there, and thanks for your interest.
+In this study group, we will work on the famous "Statistical Rethinking" book by Richard McElreath.
+It is a course on Bayesian Statistics, but regardless of the methods, it contains valuable insights into how we think of data and science.
+In addition to the book, there is also a set of videos made publicly available by McElreath.

-## What we will do?
+## What will we do?
 **First of all, we'll keep each other accountable**.
-We all have busy schedules and it is easy to sacrifice from self-study hours when something more urgent comes up.
+We all have busy schedules, and it is easy to sacrifice self-study hours when something more urgent comes up.
 So the first thing is to set a fixed schedule to study each chapter.
 And with a group of friends, it is much easier and fun to follow it.

-Beside that, I think **we can watch lecture videos together**.
+Besides that, we can **watch lecture videos together**.
 Most of them are between 1h and 1h20mins.
-We can watch these over zoom and then **discuss and solve some of the questions together** at the end of each chapter.
-I think it is useful if we can ask quick questions to each other in case something is unclear.
-As the name of the group suggests, I imagined that we'd gather around aperitivo time, so we can eat and drink at the same time.
+We can watch these over zoom, and then **discuss and solve some of the questions together** at the end of each chapter.

-During the week, if you watch the videos by yourself, you can also join the discussion session only.
-Or skip it all together, given that you've worked on your own.
+As the name of the group suggests, I imagined that we'd gather around aperitivo time, so we could eat and drink at the same time.
+If you prefer to watch the videos alone, you can join the discussion session only.

 ## How long will it take?
 It depends on how often we'd like to meet.
-I imagined a prefence towards a meeting every two weeks as once a week would probably be too demanding.
+I thought that most people prefer to meet every two weeks as once a week would probably be too demanding.
+But we can decide together in the first meeting.

 The video sessions would take around 1h 30minutes each.
-We can restrict following discussion would take another 30minutes and have a two hours meeting scheduled every two weeks.
-In my opinion even just watching the videos would be sufficient.
-But during these two weeks, if you'd like to study the relevant chapter, i guess it might take another hour for you, depending on how deep you get involved with the material.
+We can restrict the following discussion to 30 minutes and have two-hour meetings.
+I think even watching the videos only would be sufficient, but during these two weeks, if you study the relevant chapter, I guess it might take another hour for you, depending on how deeply you get involved with the material.

 ## Audience
 The book defines the target audience as:

-> The principle audience is researchers in the natural and social sciences, whether new PhD students or seasoned professionals, who have had a basic course on regression but nevertheless remain uneasy about statistial modelling.
+> The principal audience is researchers in the natural and social sciences, whether new PhD students or seasoned professionals, who have had a basic course on regression but nevertheless remain uneasy about statistical modeling.

-About the group, in principal you can refer to other people, like friends from other disciplines, as long as they respect the rules.
+Feel free to refer friends as long as they commit to the rules.

-b
+## The book
+The book is this one:

+McElreath, R. (2020). _Statistical rethinking: A Bayesian course with examples in R and Stan_.
+Chapman and Hall/CRC.

+Here is some more information about it: https://xcelab.net/rm/statistical-rethinking/

+It is an expensive book but feel free to send me an e-mail.
+I should have some extra copies of it.